$H \rightarrow b\overline{b}j$ at Next-to-Next-to-Leading Order Accuracy: Results

 In Fig.~\ref{fig:jetrateNNLO} we show the exclusive three-jet rate at LO, NLO, and NNLO as a function of $y_{\rm{cut}}$.
 We present results for the three-jet rate normalized to the N$^3$LO $H \to b \overline{b}$ inclusive rate \cite{Baikov:2005rw}.
 In order to make each prediction we have set \tauc $=10^{-2}$ GeV, which is in the asymptotic region for nearly all of the phase space of interest.
 This choice is slightly too large for the smallest value of \yc studied as discussed in the previous paragraph.
 However, the error on the coefficient for this choice is around 5\%, which corresponds to a phenomenologically-acceptable $\sim 2\%$ correction on the total fractional jet rate.
 Our figure can be compared to similar results obtained for $e^+e^-\rightarrow$ jets \cite{GehrmannDeRidder:2008ug,Weinzierl:2008iv}.
 The pattern is broadly the same, with a small positive correction in the large \yc region (around 10\%), which transitions to a decrease in the jet rate for $y_{\rm{cut}} \le 0.01$.
 The three-jet rate is maximum at around \yc$=0.002$ and then turns over, becoming negative (and hence unphysical) in the region around $10^{-4}$.
 Along with the central scale choice of $\mu=m_H$ we also provide predictions for jet rates obtained with renormalization scales $\mu = \{2,1/2\} \times m_H$.
 In addition to the implicit dependence in the loop integral expansion, the predictions depend on $\mu$ also through the running of $\alpha_s$ and $m_b$ at two- and three-loop order for our NLO and NNLO predictions respectively.
 We observe that the inclusion of the NNLO corrections substantially improves the overall scale dependence.
 This is especially true in the perturbative region specified by $y_{\rm{cut}} > 0.01$ where we observe improvement of around a factor of two.
 For instance, at $y_{\rm{cut}} = 0.1$ the overall scale dependence of the jet rate at NNLO is $\{+3,-6\}$\%, compared to $\{+11,-10\}$\% for the same jet cut at NLO.
+Finally, we note that in the perturbative region $y_{\rm{cut}} > 0.01$ the scale variation bands provide a good estimate of the uncertainties due to the missing higher-order corrections, as the NNLO corrections lie within the NLO scale variation band.
+In this region we therefore expect the N$^3$LO corrections to be within the NNLO band.
+On the other hand, in the region $y_{\rm{cut}} < 0.01$ we observe that perturbation theory breaks down and, as expected, the scale variation bands no longer overlap.
+In this region the behavior of missing higher-order corrections cannot be predicted.